 Whether you're creating a course online or for a traditional classroom, the principles of backward course design will help you build a coherent learning experience for your students.

 Whether you are teaching your online course synchronously or asynchronously, here are some things to consider as you’re designing your Canvas course:

 The Office of Digital Education has created two course shell templates to help you start building your online/hybrid course in Canvas.
-These templates have been designed to account for best practices for designing and structuring online courses.
+These templates are based on Quality Matters course design standards which promote best practices for designing and structuring online courses.

 The Lite Canvas Template is recommended for faculty who have never created a course online before and the Full Canvas Template is for faculty who are experienced in creating online Canvas Content.
 You can, of course, still structure your course from scratch or redesign what you have.
 You can use the recommendations above to get you started.